Mike (musician): 2018–2021: Black Soap, Renaissance Man, War in My Pen, Tears of Joy, Weight of the World, and Disco!

 Bonema began to work on his next project, Black Soap, whilst living independently in London at the start of 2018.
 He started to roll out the project in April, as he released the lead single "Time Ain't Enough", shared a music video produced by 10k Productions and provided a full list of the project's collaborators, including Standing on the Corner, Darryl Johnson, Adé Sayed, and his mother, Anu Akinbobye.
 He made the project available in May, which he described as "made with passion, love, and community", via online streaming, digital downloads and physical copies through Bandcamp.

 Bonema then focused on his follow-up project, Renaissance Man, which was released on the one-year anniversary of his breakout album, May God Bless Your Hustle, in June.
 Shortly after, Bonema announced a further project, titled War in My Pen, to be released in December.
 He stated it would be a 13-track effort produced by DJ Blackpower, featuring New York City-based artists and Slums affiliates Medhane, Sage Elesser and King Carter, as well as London-based artists Jadasea and Redlee.
 The project was released independently through Bonema's own record label 10k.

 Bonema, alongside BbyMutha, Na-Kel Smith, Liv.e and Black Noi$e, was announced as a support act for Earl Sweatshirt's Fire It Up! tour in January.
 Sweatshirt launched the tour in March, performing across several locations within the United States and England throughout the three-month tour.

 On June 21, 2019, Bonema released Tears of Joy and Weight of the World on June 21, 2020.
+In July 2019, Bonema launched the Young World festival, an annual festival held at Herbert Von King Park in Brooklyn, New York.

-On October 31, 2020, Bonema released his debut EP blp2020: "king of the night" under the alias dj blackpower.
+On October 31, 2020, Bonema released his debut EP BLP2020: "King of the Night" under the alias DJ Blackpower.
 A second EP under the same alias, titled BLP2021: "For Ur Own Good", was released in early 2021.

 Bonema released Disco! on June 21, 2021, peaking at number 98 on the Billboard Top Current Album Sales chart.